jsebastiansaavedra/Twitter-Sentiment-Analysis-ML/README.md

 In this project, I performed sentiment analysis on a dataset of 23k tweets that were previously labeled as neutral, positive, or negative.
 I trained a Naive Bayes model to classify tweets based on their sentiment, and also extracted the most commonly used words for each sentiment category.
 Although I attempted to train the model on a larger dataset of 690k tweets, the processing power of my Jupyter environment was insufficient.
 I created a Tableau visualization to display the most significant words associated with each sentiment category.
 The model's accuracy is not particularly high, which is not surprising given the inherent complexity of language and the limited size of the training data.
 Nevertheless, this project represents an important step towards building more robust models for sentiment analysis on social media platforms.

+This visualization displays the most frequently occurring words in Twitter data for each sentiment category: positive, negative, and neutral.
+By analyzing the words most commonly associated with each sentiment, we gain insights into the language used to express different emotional states on social media.
+This can inform our understanding of how sentiment is expressed and detected in online discourse, with potential applications in marketing, politics, and social research.

 ![Words most used](Tableau_dashboard.png)